wish-wg/webrtc-http-egress-protocol/draft-ietf-wish-whep.md

 ### HTTP PATCH request usage {#http-patch-usage}

 The WHEP player MAY perform trickle ICE or ICE restarts by sending an HTTP PATCH request as per {{!RFC5789}} to the WHEP session URL, with a body containing a SDP fragment with media type "application/trickle-ice-sdpfrag" as specified in {{!RFC8840}} carrying the relevant ICE information.

-If the HTTP PATCH to the WHEP session has a content type different than "application/trickle-ice-sdpfrag", the WHEP session MUST reject the HTTP PATCH request with a "415 Unsupported Media Type" error response.
-If the SDP fragment is malformed, the WHEP session MUST reject the HTTP PATCH with a "400 Bad Request" error response.
+If the HTTP PATCH to the WHIP session has a content type different than "application/trickle-ice-sdpfrag" or the SDP fragment is malformed, the WHIP session MUST reject the HTTP PATCH with an appropiate 4XX error response.

-If the WHEP session supports either Trickle ICE or ICE restarts, but not both, it MUST return a "422 Unprocessable Content" response for the HTTP PATCH requests that are not supported as per {{Section 15.5.21 of !RFC9110}}.
+If the WHEP session supports either Trickle ICE or ICE restarts, but not both, it MUST return a "422 Unprocessable Content" error response for the HTTP PATCH requests that are not supported as per {{Section 15.5.21 of !RFC9110}}.

 The WHEP player MAY send overlapping HTTP PATCH requests to one WHEP session.
 Consequently, as those HTTP PATCH requests may be received out-of-order by the WHEP session, if WHEP session supports ICE restarts, it MUST generate a unique strong entity-tag identifying the ICE session as per {{Section 8.8.3 of !RFC9110}}, being OPTIONAL otherwise.
 The initial value of the entity-tag identifying the initial ICE session MUST be returned in an ETag header field in the "201 Created" response to the initial POST request to the WHEP endpoint.

 WHEP players SHOULD NOT use entity-tag validation when matching a specific ICE session is not required, such as for example when initiating a DELETE request to terminate a session.
 WHEP sessions MUST ignore any entity-tag value sent by the WHEP player when ICE session matching is not required, as in the HTTP DELETE request.

+Missing or outdated ETags in the PATCH requests from WHEP players  will be answered by WHEP sessions as per {{Section 13.1.1 of !RFC9110}} and {{Section 3 of !RFC6585}}, with a "428 Precondition Required" response for a missing entity tag, and a "412 Precondition Failed" response for a non-matching entity tag.

 ### Trickle ICE {#trickle-ice}